erimcg/TIS/docs/Introduction.md

 There are six steps when using TIS.

-1. Install and set up TIS
+1. Install and Load TIS
+2. Select a classifier
+3. Choose the training and testing input data
-2. Configure the settings for your training set
+4. Configure the preprocessing and feature set settings.
-3. Calculate the training feature sets
+5. Calculate the training feature sets
-4. Modify the setting for your testing set (optional)
-5. Calculate the testing feature sets
+6. Calculate the testing feature sets
-6. Classify the testing feature sets against the training feature sets
+7. Classify the testing feature sets against the training feature sets

-Details for each of these steps are discussed in this document.
+Details for each of these steps are discussed in other pages of this document.